 Second, it could save you hundreds, or even thousands of dollars.
 Imagine shopping for a new sectional only to have it delivered weeks later and it doesn’t fit in the room.
 UGH!
 Don’t do this.
 Draw a floor plan first so you don’t make this mistake!

 I am using my 16 x 20′ living room for an example in this post.
-However, I take will take you step by step to create a plan for a room in your home.
+However, I will take you step by step to create a plan for a room in your home.

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

-Drawing the basic shape of a room
+Drawing the rough outlines of a room

 This is just for your reference.
 You will make the actual scaled drawing on another piece of paper later.